btcforplebs/shipyard/context/ARCHITECTURE.md

 4. **Testing**
    - Comprehensive tests exist for all new API endpoints, covering creation, scheduling, and fetching of posts.
+    - The `/api/posts/[post-id]` DELETE endpoint allows authenticated users to delete their own posts.
+The endpoint checks that the authenticated pubkey matches the post's `accountPubkey` or `authorPubkey` before deletion.

 ## Authentication Flow